Home > A Guide to Croatia Visas in 2025

 Do US citizens need a visa for Croatia?

-US citizens do not need a visa for Croatia for visits under 90 days, as long as they are for leisure or visiting.
+US citizens do not need a visa for Croatia for visits under 90 days, as long as the purpose is for tourism/leisure.
+If you're planning to work in Croatia (other than something like a conference or business meeting), you'll need to apply for the appropriate visa.

 Who doesn’t need a visa to visit Croatia?

-Currently, in-person appointments are mandatory when applying for a Croatian visa and they must take place in your current country of residence.
+Currently, in-person appointments are mandatory when applying for a Croatian visa, and they must take place in your current country of residence (which isn't necessarily you're country of nationality).

 Can I apply for a Croatia visa online?